Other Student Life

 Why College Students Need Renters Insurance

-In back-to-school mode, you and your parents may be caught up in the whirlwind of college life you have found yourselves in.
-With so much new information and experiences happening all at once, you or your family members may not think about some things when you head off to college.
+Going to college brings a lot of new information and experiences.
+In the excitement of this transition, you or your family members may not consider some things.
 One of the most important things to consider when settling into your new residence hall, apartment, or condo is renters insurance.

 The Break Down

-Before you head off to school, it isn’t out of the ordinary to purchase many new things to go into your dorm room or apartment.
+Before you head off to school, purchasing many new things to go into your dorm room or apartment isn’t unusual.

 These dorm room items can include: